 Medical administrators and administrative assistants, such as medical secretaries and receptionists, bring organization and structure to fast-paced medical environments.
 They handle customer support for patients and administrative support for medical staff.
 You could prepare for a career in medical office administration with an associate’s degree from Virginia College.

-Our Medical Office Administration program is available online and on campus.
-We strive to accommodate various schedules with day and evening class offerings.
+Our Medical Office Administration program is available online to accommodate various schedules.
 You will have the opportunity to learn office administration skills from experienced instructors and working professionals.
-We can help put what you learn to use in the real world with hands-on training and career-focused instruction.
+We can help put what you learn to use in the real world with career-focused training and instruction.

 It takes administrative and people skills to be a great office administrator.
 In this position, you work closely with office managers and other front office staff to organize and accomplish administrative tasks.
 Our Medical Office Administration associate’s degree program is designed to give you the practical foundation you need for a career in office administration.